cornell-zhang/hcl-dialect/README.md

 HCLIR=mlir python3 tests/mlir/test_gemm.py
 ```

-Notice the integration is still in a very early stage, so not all the functionalities of the original HeteroCL are supported.
+Notice the integration is still in an early stage, so not all the functionalities of the original HeteroCL are supported.
 If you experience any questions, please feel free to raise an issue.

 ## Coding Style